WUE Scholarship Program at the Cal Maritime

 WUE Scholarships are awarded based on academics and winners are notified in the acceptance letter.
 Awards are subject to verification of your official GPA at any time after we receive your official academic transcript.

-To remain in Cal Maritime's WUE program in subsequent years, you must maintain residency in a non-California WICHE state, complete a minimum of 12 graded credit hours per semester, and maintain a minimum cumulative Cal Maritime GPA of:
+To remain in Cal Maritime's WUE program in subsequent years, you must maintain residency in a non-California WICHE state, and maintain the Satisfactory Academic Progress (SAP) policy.
+You can find the SAP policy here: Financial Aid Policies

-Students must pay full "out-of-state" tuition for one year after exiting the WUE program before he or she can qualify for "in-state" tuition, assuming all other residency criteria for "in-state" tuition is satisfied.
+Students must pay full "out-of-state" tuition (or leave Cal Maritime) for one year after exiting the WUE program before he or she can qualify for "in-state" tuition, assuming all other residency criteria for "in-state" tuition is satisfied.